razor-zfs/razor-rs/README.md

 ## razor-rs

-Rust OpenZFS bindings and tools
+This crate is part of the Razor Project - Rust OpenZFS bindings and tools